How to Structure Content So AI Models Cite You

 If your content is the best possible response to a question in your space, AI models have every reason to cite it.
 If your content is thin, vague, or poorly structured, they'll find something better.

 After publishing, ask ChatGPT, Gemini, and Perplexity the questions your content answers.
-See if you show up.
-If you don't, look at what sources do appear and analyze what they're doing differently.
+If you don't show up, analyze what sources do appear and what they're doing differently.

 This feedback loop is essential.
 AI visibility isn't something you set and forget.
 Models update, competitors publish new content, and the landscape shifts.
 Regular testing helps you stay ahead.